-In the villages of north east Democratic Republic of Congo (DRC), the scars of conflict and extreme poverty are all too visible.
 In this context, the threat of Ebola, which has claimed over 1,600 lives in the past year, is a crisis within a crisis.

 Recently the first case of Ebola was diagnosed in the city of Goma, with the World Health Organization (WHO) last week declaring the outbreak a “public health emergency of international concern”.